Carol E. Torgan, Ph.D., FACSM

 Dr. Torgan’s research has focused on the adaptability of skeletal muscle and has spanned from human performance to cellular biology.
 She has been involved with large clinical trials to investigate the effects of exercise on cardiovascular risk factors, examined the causes and prevention of muscle soreness and damage, and studied muscle adaptability at cellular and molecular levels.

 To better leverage her skills and realize her desire to translate science and medicine into understandable and actionable information for a broader audience, Dr. Torgan transitioned from the lab bench to the laptop.
-She developed content strategies for a number of Web sites at NIH, including the National Institute of Biomedical Imaging and Bioengineering (NIBIB) and the Office of the Director.
+She has developed content strategies for several institutes at NIH, as well as the NIH Office of the Director.
 This work has received numerous awards.

 Carol joined the world of start-ups at Steve Case’s Revolution Health as senior content director, where she designed strategies to blend evidence-based information and Web 2.0 tactics into actionable information.
 She created two highly trafficked blogs and learned that SEM not only stands for scanning electron microscope, but also search engine marketing.